Do Suffering Bottoms Go To Heaven?

 “Just, the employee…”

-Unable to contain his frustration, Gyu-yeon urged him to speak.
-Naru only fiddled with his fingers, unable to form the words.
+Unable to bear the frustration, Gyu-yeon spoke first and urged him to answer.
+Naru only fiddled with his fingers and couldn’t give a clear answer.

 I don’t like the new employee you hired!

-The sentence wanted to burst out, but it wouldn’t.
-Naru held himself back, afraid of displeasing Gyu-yeon.
+The words wanted to burst out from him, so why wouldn’t they come out of his mouth?
+Naru was deliberately holding back, afraid of being disliked by Gyu-yeon.
 Objectively, Do-min had done nothing wrong.

-If he forced his personal feelings into this, Gyu-yeon would be embarrassed.
-Naru didn’t want to put him in a difficult position.
+If he forced his personal thoughts in this situation, Gyu-yeon would be embarrassed.
+Naru didn’t want to put Gyu-yeon in a difficult position.

-Naru’s troubled heart wouldn’t settle.
-He couldn’t tell Gyu-yeon directly that he disliked the employee, and he had neither the strength nor the authority to act.
-If he did nothing, he feared Do-min would take Gyu-yeon away.
+Naru’s troubled heart didn’t ease easily.
+He couldn’t tell Gyu-yeon straight that he disliked that employee, and he had neither the strength nor the power to act on his own.
+If he did nothing, he was afraid Do-min would snatch Gyu-yeon away.

-Unusually determined, Naru slapped his hands as if struck by an idea.
-Gyu-yeon shook his head at the distracted behavior and glanced over.
+Unusually focused, Naru slapped his hands as if a good idea had occurred to him.
+Gyu-yeon, shaking his head at his distracted behavior, glanced over.
 Naru opened his mouth with a resolute expression.

 “I want to be an employee too!”